Chart Color Schemes

 Household Composition

-Forster features high concentrations of lone person households, with a fairly typical median household size
+Forster features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 61.9% of all households, including 15.8% couples with children, 34.7% couples without children, and 10.5% single parent families.
-Non-family households comprise the remaining 38.1%, with lone person households at 35.1% and group households making up 3.1%.
-The median household size is 2.1 people, which aligns with the Rest of NSW average.
+Family households compose 61.9% of all households, including 15.8% couples with children, 34.7% couples without children, and 10.5% single parent families.
+Non-family households constitute the remaining 38.1%, with lone person households at 35.1% and group households comprising 3.1%.
+The median household size is 2.1 people, smaller than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households